johnccshen/medical-image-practice/README.md

 ### Other requests
 1. Use Git for version control
+    1. create a new branch
+    2. create a PR
-2. Write your own design document
+3. Write your own design document

 # Material